Young Benjamin Franklin

 © History Oasis

-Inspired by the teachings of Thomas Tryon in "Wisdom's Dictates," Franklin adopted a meatless diet, believing it to be both morally and physically superior.
+Inspired by the teachings of Thomas Tryon in "Wisdom's Dictates," Franklin adopted a meatless diet.
+Thinking it was a more healthy way to live and morally superior.

 HE FLED TO PHILLY